-Note: For this reason, customers with bicycles may not exit at the King Drive & (Green Line) station; please ride to the East 63rd-Cottage Grove & (Green Line) station. - To reach the platform level, use elevators whenever they are available.
+Note: For this reason, customers with bicycles may not exit at the King Drive & (Green Line) station; please ride to the Cottage Grove-East 63rd & (Green Line) station. - To reach the platform level, use elevators whenever they are available.
 Otherwise, carry your bicycle on ramps and stairways, allowing other customers to clear before you go up or down the stairs.
 Bicycles are not permitted on escalators. - When a train is approaching or leaving, stand clear of the platform edge.
-If the train is too crowded, please wait for the next one.

-- Before boarding, check to see if other cyclists are present on the rail car.
+If the train is too crowded, please wait for the next one. - Before boarding, check to see if other cyclists are present on the rail car.
 Only two (2) bicycles are allowed per car.
-Note: On the Blue Line, do not board cars with folding doors.
-Each Blue Line train has at least two cars with sliding doors. - Once on board, stand near either end of the rail car.
+Note: Please do not board cars with folding doors. - Once on board, stand near either end of the rail car.
 Stand by your bicycle and hold on to it at all times.
 Never block the aisle or doors.
 Do not use your bicycle kickstand inside stations or rail cars.